 Challenging.
 This year has challenged me emotionally, spiritually and mentally.
 It has challenged my relationships, my plans for the future, my viewpoints on many things.
 But if we’re being challenged than there is opportunity for growth and I think I’ve grown a lot this year.

-- Is your faith in God stronger now than it was in the beginning of the year
+- Is your faith in God stronger than it was at the start of this year

 - What did you learn about yourself